Section Navigation

 If I need additional support, what can I access?

-Students will have access to a course textbook and useful revision materials, including access to our online virtual learning environment.
-Additional exam revision sessions will also be offered prior to the unit examinations.
+Students will have access to a class resources and useful revision materials, including access to our online virtual learning environment.
+Additional exam revision sessions will also be offered prior to the unit examinations or coursework.

 Back to table of subjects